top of page

 If we can use language to communicate the sense of community we’ve experienced as a group working on this project, and the community we have with the more-than-human beings we’re writing about, then perhaps the people reading these poems will experience and want to be part of that community with the land.
 If we can use our language as a gift to give back to plants, in gratitude and reciprocation of the gifts they have given us, then perhaps our audience will appreciate and learn to take part in the “web of reciprocity” (Robin Wall Kimmerer, “The Serviceberry”).

 While the drafting process was free form, the revision process was led by a set of Care Work Goals for the poems, such as countering “plant blindness,” a term environmental educators use to explain why some people don’t see plants amongst other environing elements in front of them.
-IN terms of naming, Steve Gill (Botany/Archaeology PhD '83, WSU) shared a perspective gained from working with the Makah as they connected to the knowledge held by their elders.
+In terms of naming, Steve Gill (Botany/Archaeology PhD '83, WSU) shared a perspective gained from working with the Makah as they connected to the knowledge held by their elders.
 While Ecological Science emphasizes the “services” plants provide an ecosystem, we emphasized how we can serve plant communities in their efforts build and sustain relationships that aid each other and the larger biotic community.
 I am grateful for the students and alumni who shared their time, intelligence, and imagination to make this project possible.
 I think that as a group we came to believe, following Robin Wall Kimmerer, that plants have knowledge for us about how to achieve ecological right relationship with the more-than-human world.

 Stay tuned for a preview of the poems written for the Plant Poems Project, coming soon to EcoArts on the Palouse.

-290 views1 comment
+303 views1 comment

 bottom of page